secretGeek/til/zoho/domain.md

 Configuring SPF is easy -- but you also have to get Zoho to confirm it.
 And you can't confirm it from the wizard.
 Maybe because it takes times to propagate I don't know.

-After you've finished the setup wizad you need to go to the control panel: <https://mailadmin.zoho.com/cpanel/index.do#spf>
+After you've finished the setup wizard you need to go to the control panel: <https://mailadmin.zoho.com/cpanel/index.do#spf>

 	Control Panel > Mail Administration > Email authentication > SPF